Camshron/markdownprojects/docs/Outlook.md

 ### 3. Check for Updates

 - Review all auto-responses carefully.
-- Updates or revisions may be hidden within automatic replies.
+- Look for any updates or revisions that may be hidden within automatic replies.

-### 4. Create a Weekly Archive Folder

-- In Teams or OneDrive, create a folder to store weekly content.

-- Use the following naming format:
-    YYYY-MM-DD_MD Student News
-    (Example: 2025-07-22_MD Student News)